 Client trusted root certificate to SCCM CMG

-You supply this root certificate when you setup the cloud management gateway in the Configuration Manager console.
+You supply this root certificate when you set up cloud management gateway in the Configuration Manager console.
 The CMG must trust the client authentication certificates.
 If you’re using PKI client authentication certificates, then you must add a trusted root certificate to the CMG.

 HTTPS certs for Management Points